PinsaraPerera/Vivent-ticket-generator/README.md

 ## Example Workflow

-1. Add Participants: Ensure participants are added to the database with their details (e.g., firstName, lastName, eventId).
+1. **Add Participants**: Ensure participants are added to the database with their details (e.g., firstName, lastName, eventId).

-2. Run the Script: Execute the generator.py script to process participants for a specific event.
+2. **Run the Script**: Execute the generator.py script to process participants for a specific event.

 Example Output

 ![Sample Ticket](./tickets/b16bf10d-c1d7-4267-b33a-2b6c8de3704f.png)

-3. Access Tickets: Tickets are uploaded to Sirv and can be accessed via the public URLs stored in the database.
+3. **Access Tickets**: Tickets are uploaded to Sirv and can be accessed via the public URLs stored in the database.

 ## Troubleshooting

 - Database Errors: Ensure the database connection details in the .env file are correct and the database is running.

 - Sirv Upload Issues: Verify the CLIENT_ID and CLIENT_SECRET in the .env file are correct and have the necessary permissions.